tomodachi94/nix-craftos-pc/README.md

 Run `nix flake lock --update-input nix-craftos-pc` to update your flake inputs, and you should be able to access all options through the `programs.craftos-pc` module.

+## Support

+Feel free to open an issue if you encounter any issues.
+For a more informal space for discussion, feel free to join the [Discord server](https://discord.gg/Xs3VKNJrMb).

 ## Stability

 `nix-craftos-pc` is in eternal beta.
 The maintainers will attempt to keep the module's options stable, but they will inevitably change as `nix-craftos-pc` and CraftOS-PC itself evolve.